* Sarksyan had big lead in polls before vote

 * Incumbent had promised stability

-* Campaign tainted by assassination attempt on rival (Adds quotes, background)
+* Campaign tainted by assassination attempt on rival (Updates with exit poll)

 By Hasmik Mkrtchyan

-YEREVAN, Feb 18 (Reuters) - Armenian President Serzh Sarksyan easily won a new five-year term on Monday, an exit poll showed, in an election overshadowed by a lack of serious opposition and an attempt to kill a minor candidate.
+YEREVAN, Feb 18 (Reuters) - Armenian President Serzh Sarksyan will secure a new five-year term in a election on Monday, an exit poll showed after a vote overshadowed by a lack of serious opposition and an attempt to kill a minor candidate.

 The continued peace of a region where pipelines take Caspian oil and natural gas to Europe is a concern for foreign investors and neighbours, especially as relations are fraught with fellow former Soviet republic Azerbaijan.